uwgraphics/Boxer/README.md

 This is the "main" Boxer repo.
 It is taken from the "BoxerRelease" Repo in March of 2022, when the CBoxer paper was published.

+This is the CODE REPOSITORY.
+If you want the documentation, see: [Boxer website](https://uwgraphics.github.io/BoxerDocs/)

 This repo deploys as a GitHub page at: https://uwgraphics.github.io/Boxer/ whcih is has the alias: https://pages.graphics.cs.wisc.edu/Boxer

 You can go to that link to try things out!